The Black Mages: Promotional concerts

 The Black Mages held a concert to promote their first album on April 26, 2003, in the Shibuya-AX concert hall in Shibuya, Tokyo, Japan.
 This overnight concert featured the full setlist from the album, and introduced the track "Matoya's Cave", which would be featured in their next album.
 While the band members were being introduced, Okamiya performed the Chocobo theme and Uematsu performed the intro to Deep Purple's "Smoke on the Water."
 A DVD recording of the show was made and given to Uematsu fanclub members that year.
 The concert was repeated on November 3, 2003, at Kanagawa University in Kanagawa, Japan.
 This free concert was part of the Kanagawa Jindai Festa.
 As Uematsu graduated from Kanagawa University, The Black Mages all wore the school's student uniform.

 For their second album, The Black Mages performed two promotional concerts.
 They performed all the songs from their second album, along with "The Decisive Battle", "Those Who Fight Further" and "Clash on the Big Bridge" from their first album.
 These concerts featured Kenji Ito, who performed piano renditions of pieces from the SaGa series.
 Also featured were muZik, a group who performed seven techno and pop-style Final Fantasy arrangements.
-The first concert set was at Club Citta in Kawasaki, Japan on January 22 and January 23, 2005, and the second one at Namba Hatch in Osaka, Japan on January 28, 2005.
+The first concert set was at Club Citta in Kawasaki, Japan on January 22 and 23, 2005, and the second one at Namba Hatch in Osaka, Japan on January 28, 2005.
 A DVD recording of the Kawasaki show was made and given to Uematsu fanclub members on February 1, 2006.

 A live concert was performed for the release of The Black Mages' third album as for their previous albums.
 Performed at the Yokohama Blitz in Yokohama, Japan, on August 9, 2008, the concert featured all the pieces from the album with the exception of "Life ~ in memory of KEITEN ~" and with the addition of "Maybe I'm a Lion" and "Clash on the Big Bridge".
 A DVD recording of the show was made and released commercially in 2009, a first for the band.